How to use Custom Headers

 • Project A with domain example.com (your main project)

-• Project B with domain proxy.com
+• Project B with domain blog-project.com

 When a visitor accesses example.com/blog/post: